Hypergeometric solutions to Schwarzian equations: Two-dimensional vector-valued modular forms

 \section{Two-dimensional vector-valued modular forms}

 Recall the Eisenstein series

-where $q=\exp(2\pi i \tau)$, $\tau\in\fH$, and $\sigma_k(n)$ is the sum of the $k-$th powers of $n$.
+where $q=\exp(2\pi i \tau)$, $\tau\in\fH$, and $\sigma_k(n)$ is the sum of the $k-$th powers of the positive divisors of $n$.
 Then $E_4$ and $E_6$ are modular forms of weights 4 and 6 respectively, while $E_2$ is a quasi-modular of weight 2.
 We also recall the classical modular forms and functions:

 the weight 12 cusp form

 and the elliptic modular function